deis/steward/README.md

 Steward is a Go program that runs in 1 or more Kubernetes Pods.
 It runs a control loop that watches the event stream for a set of [`ThirdPartyResource`][3pr]s (called 3PRs hereafter), in one, some, or all available namespaces.
+An operator may run many Stewards in a Kubernetes cluster, all responsible for provisioning different sets of services.

 ## Available Services

-On startup, Steward publishes data to a set of 3PRs that indicate the availability of an available service (`ServiceProvider` hereafter).
-It also publishes the set of plans the service provides (`ServicePlan` hereafter).
+On startup, a Steward publishes its data to a set of 3PRs that indicate the availability of a service (`ServiceProvider` hereafter).
+It also publishes a set of plans availble for the service provides (`ServicePlan` hereafter).
+A plan is a specific "size" of a service like `mysql:small`, `mysql:large`, `memcache:xlarge`.
 Steward can be configured to publish this data to any subset of namespaces in the Kubernetes cluster, or all of them.

-Once published, the application should query these `ServiceProvider` and `ServicePlan` 3PRs to determine what services are available.
+Once published, an application that needs some service should query these `ServiceProvider` and `ServicePlan` 3PRs to determine what services are available in its namespace or cluster.

 ## Using a Service